This site requires a more recent version of Adobe Flash Player to function properly.

 The apparel market in the U.S. is highly saturated and competitive with a large number of established brands.
 Moreover, the sluggish economic growth has been a big worry for the entire industry.
 Last year in particular, apparel retailers have struggled to achieve positive growth as cautious consumer spending and change in spending patterns have weighed on sales.
 Given the situation in the U.S., exploring opportunities in international markets is warranted.
 It will not only open new revenue channels for the company, but will also help diversify the business risk geographically.
 With slightly better macroeconomic conditions and lesser competition, international markets might provide American Eagle with the opportunity to operate more full priced sales.

-Early last year, the company assumed control over its six franchise stores in China and appointed Kitty Yung as the president of its Asia-Pacific operations.
+Early in 2012, the company assumed control over its six franchise stores in China and appointed Kitty Yung as the president of its Asia-Pacific operations.
 Same year, American Eagle also announced the opening of its first store in Mexico.
-Additionally, the retailer entered the Philippines last year and announced its plans to enter Thailand earlier this year.
-Also, American Eagle recently unveiled plans to open its first retail store in the U.K. towards the end of 2014 and continued its franchise expansion in 2015
+Additionally, the retailer entered the Philippines in 2013 and announced its plans to enter Thailand in the same year.
+Also, American Eagle opened its first retail store in the U.K. towards the end of 2014 and continued its franchise expansion in 2015

 Development on omni-channel platform